c3lang/c3-web/src/content/docs/Language Overview/types.md

 bitstruct Foo : char @overlap
 {
     int a : 2..5;
-    int b : 1..3; // Only valid due to the @overlap attribute }
+    // "b" is valid due to the @overlap attribute int b : 1..3;
+}
 ```